hageldave/uamds/README.md

 <picture align="center"><image src="https://github.com/hageldave/uamds/blob/main/images/teaser.svg"/></picture>

+## Python Implementation (Port)
+A Python port of the algorithm can be found at https://github.com/hageldave/UAMDS-python and as part of https://github.com/hageldave/uadapy.
+Both projects work but are immature, i.e., lack documentation and are not yet deployed as a package.

 ## Java Implementation (Reference Implementation)
 The project consists of a java library which uses [maven](https://maven.apache.org/what-is-maven.html) as dependency management and build system.
 The library is also served as a maven artifact through the central repository.